robhuzzey/spotifysort/README.md

 Background
 -----------

-I needed a quick way to start up a project
+I read on a few forums that the ability to export a playlist by genre would be cool.
+Seems nobody is doing this yet, so attempting a simple client side app to achieve this.

 Prerequisites
 -------------